 Their mission is to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and the mother.

-The World Alliance for Breastfeeding Action (WABA) is a global network of individuals and organizations concerned with the protection, promotion and support of breastfeeding worldwide.
+A global network of individuals and organizations concerned with the protection, promotion, and support of breastfeeding worldwide.

-The Baby-Friendly Hospital Initiative is a worldwide project of UNICEF and the World Health Organization (WHO).
-The goal of the initiative is to recognize hospitals and birth centers that take special steps to provide an optimal environment for breastfeeding.
-Approximately 14,000 hospitals worldwide have received this prestigious award.
-In the United States, hospitals and birth centers may take a first step toward receiving Baby-Friendly designation through the Certificate of Intent program.
-For an application packet, call 508-888-8044 or visit http://www.babyfriendlyusa.org(www.babyfriendlyusa.org)
+The Baby-Friendly Hospital Initiative (BFHI) is a worldwide project of UNICEF and the World Health Organization (WHO).
+The goal of the initiative is to recognize hospitals and birth centers that take special steps to provide an optimal environment for breastfeeding and implement the “Ten Steps to Successful Breastfeeding.”
+Baby-Friendly USA (BFUSA), Inc., is the accrediting body for the BFHI in the United States.
+In the United States, hospitals and birth centers may take a first step toward receiving “Baby-Friendly” designation through the Certificate of Intent program.

-In 1981, the World Health Assembly adopted The International Code of Marketing of Breastmilk Substitutes, as a tool to protect breastfeeding.
+In 1981, the World Health Assembly adopted the International Code of Marketing of Breast-milk Substitutes as a tool to protect breastfeeding.
 Formula marketing targets women.
-New mothers are given free samples of formula, babies are given bottles in hospitals, coupons or food samples arrive in the mail, or booklets and videotapes are distributed on breastfeeding and weaning.
+New mothers are given free samples of formula, babies are given bottles in hospitals, coupons or food samples arrive in the mail, and booklets and videotapes are distributed on breastfeeding and weaning.
 The Code prohibits marketing of these products in these ways.
-It covers formula, other milk products, cereals, teas and juices, as well as bottles and teats.
+It covers formula, other milk products, cereals, teas, and juices, as well as bottles and teats.